2000–01 Australian region cyclone season: Severe Tropical Cyclone Abigail

 On 24 February 2001, Cyclone Abigail formed about 80 km northeast of Cairns, Australia.
 It then made landfall in Queensland as a Category 1 storm.

 Severe Tropical Cyclone Walter

 Walter was a storm that formed east of Christmas Island and tracked westward at a low latitude.

 On 3 April, Cocos Island was placed under a cyclone watch as Walter approached the island.
-Throughout 5 April, heavy rains and high winds, estimated up to 90 km/h battered the area as Walter bypassed the island.
+Throughout 5 April, heavy rains and high winds, estimated up to 90 km/h battered the area as Walter passed by the island.

 Tropical Cyclone Alistair

 The second most damaging cyclone of the 2000–01 cyclone season, Alistair made landfall close to Carnarvon on 24 April 2001 as a poorly organized cyclone.
 The centre passed just to the north of town with a wind gust to 67 kilometres per hour from the northeast recorded at 4:11 am.
 Minimum pressure of 1002.9 hPa was recorded at 5 am, followed by the peak recorded wind gust of 90 kilometres per hour from the southeast at 6 am.
 A total of 24 mm of rainfall was reported in Carnarvon.
 Plantations to the north of Carnarvon reported 30-40% crop losses, with wind estimates of 100 to 110 kilometres per hour.